 Before using clozapine, the doctor must contact the clozapine clinic nurse and mental health pharmacist with the patient's name, date of birth, race, ward, and any available information about previous use of clozapine.
-The clozapine clinic staff/pharmacist/consultant will then register the patient, and once a satisfactory baseline blood test result has also been received, the clozapine clinic staff/pharmacist will advise the consultant that it is safe to commence treatment.
+The consultant will then register the patient, and once a satisfactory baseline blood test result has also been received, the clozapine clinic staff/pharmacist will advise the consultant that it is safe to commence treatment.